East Lyme Public Schools

-East Lyme Public Schools is a school district in East Lyme, Connecticut.
+East Lyme Public Schools is a school district in East Lyme, Connecticut, United States.

 The district has one high school, one middle school, and three elementary schools.
 It is overseen by an elected 10-member board of education that serve four-year terms.

 The district also serves high school students from Salem.

 High school

-The high school, known as East Lyme High School (grades 9-12), is located in the village of Flanders section of East Lyme.
+East Lyme High School (grades 9-12) is located in the village of Flanders section of East Lyme.
 The school mascot is Sven the Viking.
-It serves students from not only East Lyme but also the town of Salem, Connecticut that has no high school of its own.
+It serves students from not only East Lyme but also the town of Salem, Connecticut, which has no high school of its own.
 The agreement with Salem to educate the town's high school students will continue until at least 2039, when the current co-operative agreement between the two towns expires.

-The High School's many athletic teams have consistently placed among the top in the region, capturing titles in Football, Baseball, Basketball, Soccer, Crew, Swimming, Volleyball, Cross Country, Track, Lacrosse, Tennis, Fencing, Field Hockey, Wrestling, and Marching Band.
+The school's athletic teams have consistently placed among the top in the region, capturing titles in football, baseball, basketball, soccer, crew, swimming, volleyball, cross country, track, lacrosse, tennis, fencing, field hockey, wrestling, and marching band.

 Middle school

-The Middle school, known as East Lyme Middle School, or ELMS, (grades 5–8).
-Its mascot has changed over time; it was originally the Sabers, then changed to Hawks, and is currently a Viking to be similar to the High School.
-The Middle School is housed in a building that was constructed in 2002.
-The school is designed to employ Kivas.
+East Lyme Middle School (ELMS) enrolls grades 5–8.
+Its mascot has changed over time; it was originally the Sabers, then changed to Hawks, and is currently a Viking, to be similar to the high school.
+The school is housed in a building that was constructed in 2002.

+The school is designed to employ kivas.
 In this design concept, small groups of students (approximately 80) are co-located in a classroom setting, where most of their daily instruction takes place.
-This setting, or Kiva, consists of:
+This setting, or kiva, consists of: